ukyuav/BC5-datalogger/README.md

  3. Run `make`.
  4. Run `./getData` to begin the program.

+ If the device already has the repository present, run `git pull` and `make` to update to update to the latest version.

  ## Usage

  1. Before starting, create a config.txt file in the directory where you will be running the program